ERNEST REVIL SPENCER 1900–1968

 HMS Ramillies and Resolution were Revenge-class battleships.
 In 1924 Ramillies formed part of the British Atlantic Fleet and during the 1926 general strike she went to the River Mersey to land food supplies.
 Resolution was part of the Atlantic and Mediterranean Fleets between the wars.

 Ernest served in World War Two with the same service number and was mentioned in despatches (London Gazette supplement 6th April 1943).
-As he had the same service number it is likely that Ernest signed up for another term in 1930 and served continuously up to and including World War Two (and possibly beyond).
+As he had the same service number it is likely that he signed up for another term in 1930 and served continuously up to and including World War Two (and possibly beyond).

 From the 1922 Electoral Register